 Several independent electric utility companies were formed following the privatization of Turkey’s generation and distribution sectors in 2013.
 One of those new companies, CK Energy, was determined to transform electric power distribution and retail services in its markets.

 of Turkey’s electric power sector to provide both power distribution and retail services.
 CK is an association of the Cengiz, Limak and Kolin groups, the leading electric power utility companies in Turkey.
 It is the largest electric utility in Turkey, distributing 46 billion kWh annually through its operations in four regions that encompass 11 cities and

 The privatization had provided a clean slate, and CK set its sights on creating a more efficient, more effective system based on the latest and most innovative technology and supported by a first-of-its-kind, fully-integrated

 CK’s managers immediately launched a far-reaching effort to completely transform the way they did business.
 With more than 10 million customers served by its four retail companies and four distribution system operators, their grand goal was to unify all business processes and technical solutions, and enable CK

 to become more competitive in the very near future.

 The procurement process included exploration and proof of concept demonstrations of key technologies needed to successfully merge information technology (IT) and operations technology (OT).
-CLK did an extensive evaluation of the technical solutions available.
+CK did an extensive evaluation of the technical solutions available.